AMD FSR vs Nvidia DLSS vs Intel XeSS

 AMD’s FSR and Nvidia’s DLSS dominate this epoch of upscaling technologies, making it even tougher for PC enthusiasts to decide which GPU they should buy.

-But, with another competitor in the game, how should you know whether you should go with AMD for FSR, NVIDIA for DLSS, or Intel for XeSS?
+But, with another contender in the game, how should you determine whether you should go with AMD for FSR, NVIDIA for DLSS, or Intel for XeSS?

-Well, to help you make that decision, we will have a look at all the benefits and drawbacks of these two technologies.
+Well, to help you make that decision, we will have a look at all the advantages and drawbacks of these two technologies.

 Updates +